lsst-sqre/sqr-009/index.rst

-Let's create the Datasets, Visit and Ccds tables (as outlined in Phase 1) by writing the corresponding classes in the ``dashboard/models.py`` file.
+Let's create the ``Datasets``, ``Visit`` and ``Ccds`` tables (as outlined in Phase 1) by writing the corresponding classes in the ``dashboard/models.py`` file, that is a minimum set of tables needed to make the dashboard useful.
+As the appplication evolves we will add support for multiple runs, refine the content of the ``Visits`` and ``Ccd`` tables with summary information as well as add support for science requirements (metrics) implementing another set of tables (see http://sqr-008.lsst.io/en/latest/).

 .. code-block:: text